Date posted: 17 March 2020

 - If you do not have tissue, please cough/sneeze into your elbow.

 - Wash your hands with soap and water frequently for at least 20 seconds.

 - Avoid touching your eyes, nose, and mouth.

 The Simpson Kiosk at Adelaide Botanic Garden is open every day from 9am - 3pm.

-Botanic Gardens Restaurant at Adelaide Botanic Garden is open for lunch from Friday - Sunday, and dinner on Friday and Saturday evenings.
-From 1 October, it will also be open on Thursdays for a lunch and dinner service.
+Botanic Gardens Restaurant at Adelaide Botanic Garden is open for lunch from Thursday to Sunday, and dinner from Thursday to Saturday.

 Water fountains throughout the gardens have been temporarily turned off.
 Please ensure you bring plenty of water on your visit.